 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-Invesco DB Multi-Sector Commodity Trust on its own behalf and with respect to Invesco DB Energy Fund
+Invesco DB Multi-Sector Commodity Trust on its own behalf and with respect to Invesco DB Energy Fund behalf of the registrant and in the capacities and on the dates indicated.

 By: Invesco Capital Management LLC, its Managing Owner